department-of-veterans-affairs/vagov-content/pages/burials-memorials/index.md

 ---
 layout: page-breadcrumbs.html
 template: level2-index
-title: VA Burial Benefits and Memorial Items
+title: VA burial benefits and memorial items
-display_title: Burials and Memorials
+display_title: Burials and memorials
 description: Find out if you're eligible and how to apply for VA burial benefits.
 Veterans burial benefits include burial in a VA national cemetery and memorial items.
 Survivors and dependents may also qualify for compensation and other benefits.
 lastupdate:
 order: 1